Jennings Musical Industries - 115 to 119 Dartford Road

 "Electrical Times", vol. 146, no. 17, 22nd October, 1964.

-The greatest change, however, was the expansion into the West Street Works in Erith.
-Production of amplifiers began there in early Spring 1965.
+The greatest change, however, was the expansion into the West Street Works in Erith, which was owned by Burndept Electronics, a fellow member of the Royston Group of Companies, and a contractor for JMI from 1962.
+Production of AC100s (technically AC80/100s) began in Erith in early Spring 1965.

 "Dartford and Swanley Chronicle and Kentish Times", 23rd July, 1965.